carloslfu/BBlocks.js/readme.md

 ## Development

-Feel free to suggest anything or subbmit a pull request.
+Feel free to suggest anything or submit a pull request.
 Visit the [contributing page][Contributing-guide] and the [documentation page][docs-page].

 Board on trello [BBlocks][BBlocks-trello].